Guess who’s back, back again…

-My heart is still humming from the most incredible trip across the pond.
-We had the most wonderful time, surrounded by history (and unheard of beautiful weather for London!)
+My heart is still humming from the most incredible trip in the UK.
+We had the most wonderful time, fully immersed in incredible history (and unheard of beautiful weather for London!)

-After seeking out hotels near the sites we were looking to visit, we decided to save our pence and seek out an Airbnb instead.
-After narrowing down our choices, we settled on this beautiful flat in Greater London with an Overground Station just across the street!
+After seeking out hotels near the sites we were looking to visit, we decided to find a more authentic-to-the-city feel and seek out an Airbnb instead.
+I love choosing an Airbnb over a hotel because you can really get a sense of the neighborhoods in a city - this beautiful flat in Greater London with a convenient Overground Station just across the street!

 WHAT WE SAW

-Our first real day sightseeing was spent at one of King Henry VII's finest palaces.
-I turned the corner and walked through the gates and gasped.
+Our first real day sightseeing was spent at one of King Henry VII's finest palaces, Hampton Court.
+I turned the corner and walked through the entrance gates and gasped.
 The palace is so statuesque, you almost can't believe it's real.
 I found myself wondering what it must be like to work there as a part of the tourism effort - knowing you've arrived at work and parking your car somewhere near that.

 I couldn't even imagine touring the palace without utilizing the audio guides provided to you.
 There is one for each section of the palace, and they are so informative.
 There is even a less-detailed version for children!